 How do I know if I should apply through UCAS?

-All applications for full-time foundation or undergraduate degrees starting in September have to be made through UCAS using its online application system Apply.
-UCAS handles the entire application process for full-time UK and EU students.
+If you're a UK student, your application for any full-time undergraduate degree starting in September has to be made through UCAS using its online application system, the UCAS Hub.
+UCAS handles the entire application process for full-time UK students.

-The application process for some postgraduate courses, including PGCEs and our full-time MSc and Diploma in Social Work starting in September, also need to be made through UCAS.
+The application process for some postgraduate courses, for example our Social Work MSc, can also be made through UCAS.

 When should I apply?